BhanuNelluri/StackOverCloned/README.md

 ![Screenshot (183)](https://user-images.githubusercontent.com/84262266/125185306-cf15dc00-e241-11eb-833a-5f8b06cd648a.png)
 <br/>
 <br/>
-## You can post Answer under any question. and you will get number of votes to your answer by upvoting and downvoting to your answer
+## You can post Answer under any question and you will get number of votes to your answer by upvoting and downvoting to your answer
 ![Screenshot (191)](https://user-images.githubusercontent.com/84262266/125185766-477d9c80-e244-11eb-8272-71beca51bd22.png)
 <br/>
 <br/>